-Everything went fine, until we got the lawyer's bill.
+Everything went fine, until they got the lawyer's bill.
 Legal charges for the conveyance of an apartment costing €180,000: €10,000.
 Ouch!

-- We didn't know about Austrian landlord and tenant law.
+- They didn't know about Austrian landlord and tenant law.

-We had just gone ahead.
+- They had just gone ahead.

 International property buying is here big time.
 British people buy in France, Spain, Portugal and in Bulgaria.
 Germans buy in Croatia.
 Asian entrepreneurs buy in Australia and Canada.
 U.S. citizens buy in the Caribbean.

 Yet people often don't get the information they need.
 They rely on realtors, who are self-interested and frankly sometimes not even very well informed.

 Thus, GlobalPropertyGuide was born: To provide the most comprehensive overview of real estate markets all over the globe.